 - Short-term multifamily loans.
 Also known as bridge loans, they last less than five years and are usually meant for properties that are being flipped (developed and sold quickly).

 - Conventional multifamily loans.
 The most common loan type.
 This requires a down payment and a set number of years to pay off the loan.

 - Government-backed multifamily mortgage.
 These are loans provided by government agencies.
 Investors must meet certain criteria to qualify for them.
 VA loans are a great example of government-backed mortgages.

 - Portfolio multifamily loan.
-Banks and other financial institutions directly provide these loans.
+Banks and other financial institutions directly provide these apartment loans.
 They may be most useful for developers with a large portfolio of properties.

 2. Scout out the perfect location

 Location is everything when it comes to multifamily development.
 The perfect location will be in close proximity to numerous high-value places, which will create higher demand from prospective residents.
-This demand means that you can justifiably increase the rental rate.
+This demand means that you can justifiably negotiate to increase the rental rate.

 A good location could be near destinations such as: